Why Venice is this year's most important film festival – DW – 08/28/2024

 And Joaquin Phoenix will have a hard time dodging questions at the "Joker: Folie á Deux" press conference about his sudden decision to drop out of Todd Haynes’ untitled gay romance project just days before shooting began in Mexico — a decision that reportedly cost millions and could lead to a lawsuit.

 Even mostly scandal-free George Clooney could be in the Venice hot seat, thanks to a mini-feud with Quentin Tarantino.
-The "Pulp Fiction" director supposedly claimed Clooney was "not a movie star" and Clooney firing back: "Dude, F*** Off!"
+The "Pulp Fiction" director supposedly claimed Clooney was "not a movie star," Clooney fired back: "Dude, F*** Off!"